davidstanke/jenkins-java-demo/README.md

 # jenkins-java-demo
-A dummy repo against which to configure Jenkins!
+A dummy repo, against which to configure Jenkins!